 Grit aids in digestion of grain, plant materials, bugs, etc. – when in doubt, put it out!

-The shell of each egg that your hens are laying is made up of nearly 95% calcium carbonate by dry weight.
-To produce hard eggs, your chicken will be consuming up 20 times the amount of calcium in one year than the amount of calcium that is contained in her actual bones.
-As their keeper, it is your responsibility to make sure each chicken is consuming a steady supply of calcium in her diet.
+The shell of each egg your hens are laying is made up of nearly 95% calcium carbonate by dry weight.
+To produce hard eggs, your chicken will consume up to 20 times the amount of calcium in her bones each year.
+As their keeper, it is your responsibility to ensure each chicken is consuming a steady supply of calcium in her diet.

 There are some chicken owners who swear by reusing eggshells and feeding them back to their flock.
 Some people may crush these before feeding.
-Feeding your chickens their eggshells may seem like a convenient way to recycle them, but there are several health risks that will be brought upon them.
+Feeding your chickens their eggshells may seem like a convenient way to recycle them, but there are several health risks.

-Though this may seem like a higher investment up front, feeding your laying chickens oyster shells or limestone instead of their own eggshells with pay off in the end.
+Though this may seem like a higher investment up front, feeding your laying chickens oyster shells or limestone instead of their own eggshells will pay off in the end.
 By cutting out serious health risks to your chickens and to those eating the eggs they produce, feeding oyster shells or limestone is a cost effective and safe alternative.
-In addition, a little bit of these products go a long way – a 50 lb. bag of oyster shell or limestone will last the average flock an extended period of time – up to several months for a flock of 6 – 8 birds.
-Feeding these products is easy – simply put the oyster shell or limestone in a separate container and allow birds access free choice.
+In addition, a little bit of these products go a long way.
+A 50 lb. bag of oyster shell or limestone will last up to several months for 6 – 8 birds.
+Feeding these products is easy – simply put the oyster shell or limestone in a separate container and allow birds access.
 Your girls will take what they need.

-Just keep in mind that when it comes to calcium supplementation for your flock, ground limestone or oyster shells are safer options than feeding eggshells back to your girls.
+When it comes to calcium supplementation for your flock, ground limestone or oyster shells are safer options than feeding eggshells.